 The study of economics dates back to the founding of Occidental, when “political economy” was part of the College’s original course of study.
 In 1914, a group of underclassmen formed the Burke Economic Society, named after professor W. Maxwell Burke, “to specialize in the study of economic questions more thoroughly than is possible in the classroom.”

 In the decades to follow, the department was guided by such notable figures as 1917 graduate John Parke Young, who taught at Oxy from 1924 to 1942 and retired as chief of the International Finance Section of the U.S. Department of State in 1965, and the legendary Laurence De Rycke, an authority on international economics and business organization who worked for the Department of State prior to coming to Oxy in 1943.
-De Rycke was “simply a god as far as his students were concerned,” says Studenmund, who has held the De Rycke Professorship since its creation in 2000.
+De Rycke was “simply a god as far as his students were concerned,” says Studenmund, who has held the De Rycke Professorship since 2007.